Prepared by Daniel R. Robles, PE, MBA

 - Lining prevents toxic heavy metals from leaching into drinking water and prevents leaks and breaks in pipe systems.

-Counter Claims: The following select claims are paraphrased from plumbing and mechanical contractor sources .
+The following select claims are paraphrased from plumbing practitioners and engineering sources .

-- Difficult to test and inspect pipe de-scaling/cleaning process and epoxy adhesion.
+- Difficult to test and inspect pipe de-scaling/cleaning process, epoxy thickness, or epoxy adhesion.

 - Epoxy is a brittle substance vulnerable to mechanical stress such as cutting, vibration, thermal expansion, bending, etc.

-- Reduction in pipe diameter may not comply with original codes.
+- Reduction in pipe diameter may not comply with original design or codes.

 - Compliance with current building, permitting, and performance codes unknown.

-- Possible pooling and ridging of epoxy causing turbulence and turbidity.
+- Possible pooling due to gravity, or ridging of epoxy causing turbulence and turbidity.

 Using Linkedin, Facebook, and several social media technologies, multiple sources were found who had witnessed epoxy liner field failures.
 A reputable plumbing contractor in the Seattle Area provided samples of epoxy liner sections that were removed from at least three properties and which failed within 4-7 years of entering service.
 The exception is a blocked pipe which failed immediately, but went undiscovered for a period of time after the contractor had left the job site and the plumber was called to troubleshoot and inoperable fixture.